jeanmroy/ParkingManager/README.md

 ## TO-DO

+- **Branches:** Make a dev branch, and use proper features branches from now on.
 - **Property:** Add the `cost` property.
 - **Input Validation:** Implement robust validation in entities and services.
 - **Testing:** Write unit and integration tests to validate validations and controllers.